monadplus/nixconfig/README.md

 We installed `autoxrandr` to change config when hardware changes.

 It requires a bit of configuration to automatically work ! (read https://github.com/phillipberndt/autorandr#how-to-use)

+On `home.nix` we set up a declarative autorandx.

 ### Wi-fi